HydroModPy/HydroModPy/docs/source/user_guide/workflows/site_selection.rst

 The mode answers a concrete question: where do the candidate sites come from?
 It also determines which inputs are mandatory and which values the workflow can infer safely from the rest of the configuration.
+The first three modes are the stable day-to-day modes; the DEM-derived modes are useful for area-driven or network-driven candidate discovery.

 .. list-table::
    :header-rows: 1